 In order to be busy doing what we’re called to do we need to set our eyes firmly on our Savior and focus on what our own lives are all about and what God has for us.

-On the van ride to our doctor, my girls advised me not to think about how I’m feeling right now.
+On the drive to our doctor, my girls advised me not to think about how I’m feeling right now.
 They’ve learned that feelings are deceptive and they lie to us.
 They gave me my own advice and told me that I’m listening to the enemy and that I’ll feel completely different when I’m not so stressed.
-Then they told me I’m a great mom and that they’re glad I homeschooled them.
+Then they told me that they thought I’m a great mom and that they’re glad I homeschooled them.
 That right there makes it all worth it.

 If God lavishes His grace over us shouldn’t we receive it and extend that same grace to ourselves?